-Grades PreK-5 are completely separated from grades 6-12.
-Each section of the school will have its own entrance, administration, and facilities.
-Program elements include two cafeterias, a 320-seat auditorium, two larger gymnasiums, general classrooms, teacher development spaces, two media centers, and science labs that conform to 21st Century education standards.
+The Elementary School and the Middle-High School have their own entrance, administration, and facilities.
+Program elements include two cafeterias, a 320-seat auditorium, two larger gymnasiums, general classrooms, teacher development spaces, two media centers, and science labs that conform to 21st-century education standards.
 Also included are dedicated art, music, band, computer labs, special education spaces, and a STEAM commons to enhance the learning process by thinking creatively.

 The project has been certified LEED Gold and boasts a 35% savings of water usage and 34% energy savings over baseline.
-In addition, the Town governing bodies took the step of voting a permanent protection of 7.6 acres of Town owned land adjacent to the school site for habitat preservation and restoration.
+In addition, the Town of Holbrook took the step of voting a permanent protection of 7.6 acres of Town-owned land adjacent to the school site for habitat preservation and restoration.

 Honors and Awards